-Information sheet C9 - charges for care home residents from 6 April 2020 the NHS is funding the fees.
+Information sheet C9 - charges for care home residents from 7/4/2025

-This sheet explains what you will pay if you live in a care home under an arrangement made by a care manager.
-The figures are applicable from 6 April 2020 to 11 April 2021.
+This sheet explains what you will pay if you live in a care home under an arrangement funded by the Council.
+The figures are applicable from 7 April 2025 to 5 April 2026.

 The charges apply to any care home where the County Council is providing the funding, including nursing homes and homes owned by the Council.
-Even if your care manager works for the NHS, these charges apply, unless